How Long Does A Domestic Violence Restraining Order Last?

 The court can make this extension if it believes you have a “reasonable” fear that your abuser will threaten, harass, or abuse you again once the first restraining order expires.

-Legal Assistance With Domestic Violence Restraining Orders
+Domestic Violence Restraining Order Help

 Dealing with domestic violence can be a very frightening and traumatic experience.
 It is not uncommon for victims of domestic violence feel helpless and powerless to stop their abuser.